Why is Xanax a Controlled Substance?

 Inpatient Treatment

 Outpatient programs vary in intensity and time commitment.
 Treatment in outpatient settings resembles inpatient treatment but allows participants to return home or to a sober living environment at the end of each treatment session.
-Outpatient treatment is often the next step after a stay at a residential facility is complete.
+The next step after a stay at a residential facility is for individuals to undergo outpatient treatment programs.

 Achieving recovery from addiction is an enduring journey demanding daily dedication.
 As a result, numerous treatment facilities develop tailored post-treatment strategies for each individual following either outpatient or inpatient care.
 Aftercare constitutes an ongoing, individualized blueprint crafted to support maintaining a balanced lifestyle and preventing the risk of relapse.